 In 2000, this small group from the Newfrontiers family of churches started to meet together in London, to pray and share their hearts.
 From these gatherings, there grew a vision to plant churches in New Zealand and the Pacific Rim; churches that would reach people for Christ, restore lost and hurting Christians and build bases to send to other parts of South East Asia.

-And so King's Church was born, to be sent thousands of kilometres from its home.
+And so, the King's Church family was born, to be sent thousands of kilometres from its home.

 Meeting together in London - 2000

 This small group of people gradually became a team of eleven adults, two teenagers and three children.
 In late 2001, the full team finally gathered with great joy and anticipation in Christchurch.
 The next months were given to prayer, making friends and laying the foundations for a new church.

 The early team at Taylor's Mistake - 2001

 For a year, the whanau met in each others' homes, sharing meals and their lives together.
 Then in 2003, the still small church plant, made the critical move into rooms at the University of Canterbury for Sunday meetings.
 In those days, there were three small groups of friends around the city, meeting during the week to pray, train and run Alpha courses together.

 Growth was steady and, in 2004, another move took them to Madras Street for Sunday meetings.
 The children's work had developed from caring for three to more than 20.
 The small groups multiplied as people were added to the church and their Christian Growth Programme was written and run for the first time.